jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 These two pieces of code do exactly the same thing.
 The shorter notation introduced is 'syntactic sugar'.

 You can also program syntactic sugar into your own code.
-You can do this by introducing shorter names or a shorter notation, helper classes or implicit conversion operators (which can be very confusing).
-This may create a concise notation, but breaks the rule 'clarity over brevity'.
+You can do this by introducing shorter names or a shorter notation, [`Helper classes`](patterns.md#helper) or implicit conversion operators (which can be very confusing).
+This may create a concise notation, but breaks the rule ['clarity over brevity'](#clarity-over-brevity).
 Often such notations lie a little about what is really going on.
 So use it sparsely and in most cases go for a more explicit notation.

-(The object initializer notation above actually is the recommended notation, not undesirable syntactic sugar.)
+(The [object initializer](code-style.md#object-initializers) notation above actually is the recommended notation, not undesirable syntactic sugar.)

 ### Unclear Interfaces